 - The Starting Beach in Tomba!
 2 (or Tombi 2, depending on a region).

-- The Sanctuary of Water and Ice from Rayman 2: The Great Escape.
+- The Sanctuary of Water and Ice and Whale Bay from Rayman 2: The Great Escape.

 - Rice Beach in Wario Land is this, albeit with less water than most examples (until the tide comes in after beating the world boss) up to around level 4.

 - Cool Spot began with a beach level.

 - Jett Rocket begins in one of these, called the Atoll.
 Strangely, the second level of the Atoll is a Death Mountain instead.